CinnamonTeal/CinnamonTeal.github.io/_posts/2015-03-11-much-binary.md

 **3.11.15** 19:11

+Something that my classmates often wonder or ask about, but that we never really get to cover in a dev bootcamp, is how does code actually talk to the metal of the computer?
+How does a computer understand code?
+Because I benefitted from a few CS courses while I was in University, I want to share what I learned with the rest of my classmates:

 I want to talk about number systems.

 How do we get from code like ruby, to binary (1's and 0's), and why is *that* what the machine can understand?
 When we think of numbers, we usually think in the decimal system.